Ph.D. Student Profile: Pamela Moyer

-The motivation for my research is to better understand earthquake sources and faulting processes in different tectonic environments.
-My project involves the comprehensive examination and comparison of earthquake source parameters such as apparent stress, seismic moment, and radiated seismic energy for small to large magnitude earthquakes at the Gofar mid‐ocean ridge transform fault (RTF) on the East Pacific Rise (EPR) and microseismicity in the TauTona gold mine in South Africa.
+My research motivation is to better understand earthquake sources and faulting processes at plate boundary and human-induced seismogenic zones.
+My projects involve the comprehensive examination and comparison of earthquake source parameters such as stress drop, apparent stress, and radiated seismic energy for earthquakes at oceanic transform faults and gold mines in South Africa.

-At the EPR Gofar transform fault, thousands of earthquakes have been recorded by ocean bottom seismometers (OBS), including the foreshock and aftershock sequences of a predictable magnitude 6.0 mainshock.
-Using data from the OBS, I will investigate differences between earthquakes sources in the foreshock and aftershock regions and along the ruptured fault segment where variations in fault‐zone material are thought to produce rupture barriers that control earthquake propagation.
+At Gofar transform fault on the East Pacific Rise, thousands of earthquakes were recorded during a one year deployment of ocean bottom seismometers (OBS), including a magnitude 6.0 mainshock and its foreshock, aftershock, and swarm sequences.
+Using OBS data, I investigate differences between earthquake sources along the ruptured fault segment where variations in fault zone properties are thought to produce rupture patches and rupture barriers that control earthquake propagation.

 Previous Awards and Activities

-- College of Engineering and Physical Sciences Graduate Fellowship for 2011 - 2012, University of New Hampshire
+- College of Engineering and Physical Sciences Graduate Fellowship, University of New Hampshire, 2011-2012

 Selected Presentations and Publications